 My hon.
 Friend raises an important issue.
 We are clear that proposals should be developed at a local level by local clinicians, while taking account of and listening to the views of local residents and local constituents on the relevant matters.
 It is important that local people are heard and know that decisions have been taken in the light of any concerns they have raised.
 I understand that any proposals for urgent care that are developed by the Gloucestershire STP will be subject to full public consultation in due course.

 Over the past few years, both when I was Home Secretary and under my right hon.
-Friend the current Home Secretary, we have taken steps to ring-fence certain domestic-violence funding over a period of time so that there can be greater certainty for organisations that work in this area.
+Friend the current Home Secretary, we have taken steps to ring-fence certain domestic violence funding over a period of time so that there can be greater certainty for organisations that work in this area.
 There is much for us to do, because sadly we still see domestic violence and abuse.
 One of the other steps we are taking is of course to bring in new legislation on domestic violence, which I hope will clarify the situation.
-Nevertheless, we need to address this across a wide variety of action.
+Nevertheless, we need to address this through a wide variety of action.

 First, I agree with my hon.
 Friend that we are proud to have some of the highest animal welfare standards in the world.
 We want to continue to have a reputation as a country with those high standards, so leaving the European Union is not going to change that.
 We remain committed to high animal welfare standards.
 Indeed, as he says, we may have the opportunity to enhance those standards so that we can further demonstrate to people this country’s reputation as a place where they can be safe and secure in the knowledge of the conditions in which their food has been prepared.

 I am pleased to see that the number of children in absolute poverty has actually come down under this Government, but of course we need to be aware of the impact of decisions that have been made.
 We are looking carefully at the implementation of universal credit.
-Let me repeat what I said in response to the question of the leader of the Scottish National party, the right hon.
-Member for Ross, Skye and Lochaber (Ian Blackford), which is that the point of universal credit is that it is a more straightforward and simpler system, but also it helps people to get into the workplace and ensures that they keep more of the money that they earn.
+Let me repeat what I said in response to the question asked by the leader of the Scottish National party, the right hon.
+Member for Ross, Skye and Lochaber, which is that the point of universal credit is that it is a more straightforward and simpler system, but also it helps people to get into the workplace and ensures that they keep more of the money that they earn.
 I think that that is important.

 My hon.
 Friend stands up well for his county and constituency on this matter.
 I am very happy to confirm that we will maintain that commitment in our forthcoming industrial strategy White Paper.
 We do want to see a fairer distribution of infrastructure spending across the country because we know that infrastructure investment is important to unlocking economic opportunities, economic growth and productivity in our towns, villages and cities.
 We have backed that with ambitious commitments to increase our spending on infrastructure by 50% over the next four years, but I can assure him that we will be looking at that infrastructure spending across the whole country.